WalleNet/QuickLaunch/README.md

 1. Open a terminal window and navigate to the 'QuickLaunch' folder (containing 'config.py','QuickLaunch.py',etc.)
 2. Run the command 'pyinstaller -w --onedir QuickLaunch.py'
 3. After the sequence finishes, you will see some additional folders.
 The .exe is located in the 'Dist' folder.
+4. If it doesn't already exist, create a blank .txt file named 'QL-savedata.txt' in the 'Dist' folder.

 #### CREATING A KEY-BINDING (OPTIONAL, RECOMMENDED) ####
 1. In the 'Dist' folder, right-click the .exe and create a shortcut